Power out near Vinita after 17 transmission poles knocked down in storm

 - Bob Doucette: My go-to places to take people who are new to Tulsa

-It will take PSO about two days to replace the poles and affected lines, but he said the company will set up temporary poles on Wednesday to restore power to local customers.
+It will take PSO about two days to replace the poles and affected lines, but Greene said the company would set up temporary poles on Wednesday to get power restored as quickly as possible.

 He said the suspected microburst happened about 2:40 a.m. with winds estimated to be over 60 mph.